top of page

 • Financial Records: Profit and loss statements, balance sheets, tax returns, and bank statements—typically for the past three years.
 You are checking that the business actually makes the money the seller claims and that there are no hidden liabilities.

 • Legal Matters: Contracts, employment agreements, property leases, and any ongoing disputes or litigation.
-You want to ensure the business has the right to operate and that you won’t inherit legal problems.
+You want to ensure the business has the right to operate through verification at Companies House and that you won't inherit legal problems.

 For larger transactions, you'll typically hire accountants, solicitors, and other specialists to conduct formal financial due diligence, which can take several months.